lalewis7/lalewis7/README.md

 I hold an integrated degree in computer science and business with a minor in data science from Lehigh University — however, my expertise and enthusiasm for technology extends far past my undergraduate education.
 I’ve been creating programs that entertain, educate, and, maybe, make life a little easier since I was 14 years old.

-My interest and expertise is in building full stack websites, from the frontend user interface and experience to the backend business logic, database design, and infrastructure.
+My interest and expertise is in building full-stack websites, from the frontend user interface and experience to the backend business logic, database design, and infrastructure.

 <!-- Connect -->
 ## 🤝 Connect with me